 Income appears to bear on how concerned people are about the safety of the food they eat.
 A majority — 53 percent — of respondents making less that $25,000 a year said they were very concerned about food safety, compared with 39 percent for those making more than $100,000 a year.

 Meat still leads the list of foods that worry people most.
 Forty-four percent of those polled say it's the food that poses the greatest risk.
-But that's about a seven percentage point drop from last year.
+But that's about a 7-percentage-point drop from last year.
 Concerns about fresh produce have increased.
 Now 30 percent of people say fruit and vegetables pose the greatest risk, compared with 23 percent who held that view last year.

 For the results from previous NPR-Thomson Reuters polls, click on the poll tag below.